decawas/cursle/README.md

 - sv (Svenska / Swedish) [old source](https://github.com/martinlindhe/wordlist_swedish)
 - tr (Türkçe / Turkish)
 - uk (українська / Ukrainian)

-all word lists come from [this source](https://fasttext.cc/docs/en/crawl-vectors.html)

-all word lists in /lang which end in "_old" are an older and much smaller version of that word list

 ### Custom Word lists: